clojuredays/clojuredays.org/README.md

 # Deploying changes

-* `make release` which will generate production version of a weblite, copy it docs folder, commit and push the changes.
+* `make release` which will generate production version of a website, copy it to the `docs` folder, commit and push the changes.